Mohamed-Abotalb/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - First C file is 0-strcat.c, it concatenates two strings.

 - Second C file is 1-strncat.c, it concatenates two strings but it will use at most n bytes from the second string.

+- Third C file is 2-strncpy.c, it copies a string.